proger/opus/README.md

     ./configure
     make

-The resulting executable `opus_sm_demo` is statically linked against opus libraries.
+The resulting executable `vad` is statically linked against opus libraries.
 This way it can be distributed individually.

 To disable `custom-modes`, and thus this tool: